 Note that this means that joint sponsors cannot use the EZ form.
 Nor can petitioners who filed Form I-140; "substitute sponsors" filing on behalf of a deceased petitioner; or petitioners sponsoring more than one immigrant on the same I-130.

-If these people in your household are willing to help sponsor the immigrant, they must sign Form I-864A: Contract Between Sponsor and Household Member.
-In doing so, they promise to provide any and all financial support necessary to assist you in supporting the immigrant.
+If, in a low-income situation, people in the sponsor's household are willing to help sponsor the immigrant, they must sign Form I-864A: Contract Between Sponsor and Household Member.
+In doing so, they promise to provide any and all financial support necessary to assist the main sponsor in supporting the immigrant.

 The following people do not need to file a Form I-864 when they petition for an immigrant or in connection with their own application for U.S. permanent residence.
 They must instead file Form I-864W, showing their exemption from the I-864 requirement:

 Proving financial capacity is a common difficulty for new immigrants and their families.
 If you intend to take on the task, we recommend that you do not rely upon information solicited directly from a USCIS office.
-You are not likely to be given all of the details you might need and you could actually receive incorrect information, for which the USCIS will not take responsibility.
 If you would like assistance, find a local immigration attorney.